paxdotdev/pax/README.md

 <img src="fast-ergonomic-sky-placeholder.png" alt="A surrealistic painting of a computer chip; A pastel sunrise over a city made of checkboxes, dropdown lists, buttons, and mouse pointers" />

-## Target use-cases

- - Cross-platform GUIs that are fun to build and fun to use
- - Interactive cartoons and animations
- - Games
- - Generative and procedural art, digital experimental media
- - Data visualizations
- - Visual design tooling

 ## Get started...